verificarlo/fuzzy/README.md

 load a math library, and run a basic math function a few times (e.g. `sin(1)`) — you should get different results if your instrumentation is setup properly.
-***Important***: Don't forget to set the precision back to your desired level prior to performing your experiments!
+***Important***: Don't forget to set the precision back to your desired level prior to performing your experiments! *Fuzzy* should print a log message to the terminal when you run your commands, including the configuration, so you can verify that the parameters were properly specified.

 #### Running Fuzzy workflows
 In the context of *fuzzy* experiments, it is important to remember that by default